holidayextras/holidayextras.github.com/_posts/2017-05-05-meet-the-team-sofia.md

 Strive to include remote workers in any sort of communication (not just official meetings).
 The innocent small-talk before a meeting starts, for example, may seem like a waste of time but is important for bonding - don't mute your microphones before the meeting starts ;)

 ### What most excites you around the future of technology?
-The huge potential that is being released as we include more people in engineering.
-Imagine the unleashed creativity and solutions to real-world problems that marginalized groups of people can build once they become empowered by technology!
+The huge potential that is being realised as we include more people in engineering.
+Imagine the unleashed creativity and solutions to real-world problems that marginalised groups of people can build once they become empowered by technology!

 ### Share a link to your favourite Bulgarian song
 [Malka Moma - Neli Andreeva & Georgi Genov](https://www.youtube.com/watch?v=xfULiqNoEGQ)